 Lime juice -> Cuban style Rum -> Ice -> Coca Cola -> Lime wedge and straw

-Next mixing lesson will be Shake & strain, until then let me know if you have any questions or comments.
+The next mixing lesson in the series is is shake and strain.
+Let me know if you have any questions or comments.